The Existential View

 For many of my clients, this question is at the heart of the personal issues that concern them.
 That is, at a deep level many of their issues result from not taking their lives with a decisive seriousness.
 Their lives are real, and they alone are responsible for their fulfillment or lack of fulfillment.

 If my clients are to be successful in resolving their concerns, they will grapple with mastering capacities for autonomy, choice, will, action, freedom, and personal responsibility.
-Also, they will encounter the inescapable attributes of human existence such as their aloneness, relatedness, creating meaning, and mortality.
+Also, they will encounter the inescapable pains of human existence such as their aloneness, relatedness, freedom, creating meaning, and mortality.

 For example, each of us is unique, and each person is alone responsible for his/her life.
 Life calls us to bring forth our uniqueness, to be ourselves fully.
 Also, we have personal freedom, but lack any meaning with which to guide our freedom other than the meaning we create for ourselves.
 We cannot escape our inner isolation.
 And, death awaits us all.
 These conditions circumscribe every human life, yet few persons have come to terms with them all.